pupilfirst/wd201-scripts/introduction-to-nodejs/running-first-program/README.md

 Currently, the `package.json` file points to non existing index.js file and has no dependencies.

 #### Let’s write some code
-Let's get started by creating a `index.js` file, with a simple `hello` function.
+Let's get started by creating an `index.js` file, with a simple `hello` function.
 ```js
 function hello() {
   console.log("Hello Node.Js!
 Trying it for first time");